rpicard/explore-flask/12-handling_users.md

 from . import app
 from .forms import EmailForm
 from .models import User
+from .util import send_email, ts

 @app.route('/reset', methods=["GET", "POST"])
 def reset():
-    form = RequestPasswordResetForm()
+    form = EmailForm()
     if form.validate_on_submit()
         user = User.query.filter_by(email=form.email.data).first_or_404()

-        { IMPLEMENT SEND EMAIL }
+		subject = "Password reset requested"
+        # Here we use the URLSafeTimedSerializer we created in `util` at the beginning of the chapter
+        token = ts.dumps(self.email, salt='recover-key')

+        recover_url = url_for(
+            'reset_account_with_token',
+            token=token,
+            _external=True)

+        html = render_template(
+            'email/recover.html',
+            user=current_user,
+            recover_url=recover_url)

+        # Let's assume that send_email was defined in myapp/util.py
+        send_email(self.email, subject, html)

         return redirect(url_for('index'))
     return render_template('reset.html', form=form)
 ```

-When the user submits their email address, we grab the user with that email address and send them a password reset URL.
-That URL has a special token that we can validate in the next view.
+When the form receives an email address, we grab the user with that email address, generate a reset token and send them a password reset URL.
+That URL has our token which we can validate in the next view.

 myapp/views.py
 ```